Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Proof of Corollary

 \section{Proof of Corollary~\ref{coro:GBS-usefulness}}

 \begin{proof} Let $\Phi_0$ and $\Phi_1$ be the CDF of $f_0$ and $f_1$ respectively.
 Let $h_{cn}$ be the threshold, above which are the top $cn$ samples out of all $n$ samples.
-In expectation, $h_{cn}$ is greater than the top $c$-quantile of $f_0$, i.e.,
+We approximate the threshold $h_{cn}$ by the top $c$-quantile of $f_0$, i.e.,